 As an industrial activity, mining is often hazardous; despite the implementation of comprehensive safety management systems by many companies, fatalities and potential fatalities continue to occur.
-But this doesn’t mean it cannot be done safely.
-With effective risk management, accidents can be preventable.
+But this does not mean it cannot be done safely.
+With effective risk management, accidents are preventable.

 Leaders, from chief executives to frontline supervisors, are vital in this regard as they set the tone for others in their organisation to follow.
-A visible commitment to health and safety at all levels of an organisation is essential, which is central to establishing a culture of safety.
-To support industry in working towards achieving zero fatalities ICMM has produced key resources aimed at addressing many of the important issues on health and safety.
+A visible commitment to health and safety at all levels of an organisation is essential to establish a safety-first mindset.

 Health and safety needs to be central to all operations and processes – with every practical and reasonable measure adopted to eliminate workplace fatalities, injuries and disease from mining and metals activities.
 Our members are committed to pursuing continual improvements in health and safety performance with the ultimate goal of achieving zero fatalities – no single fatality is acceptable.

 - Zero fatalities mindset: As an industry we have shifted our focus to fatality prevention.
-This needs to be sustained, whilst continuing to work on overall injury reduction.
+This needs to be sustained, while continuing to work on overall injury reduction.

 - Safety leadership at all levels: This is critical to achieve and sustain a fatality free mining industry.
 Where missing, we need to build a true, positive culture of safety and work to sustain it.